sage-code/eve/manual/basic.md

 Symbols are Unicode UTF32.
 That is using 32 bit  @integer:

-* @single-quoted strings like: 'α'
+* Single-quoted strings like: 'α'
 * U+HHHH   from: U+0000   to U+FFFF
 * U-HHHHHH from: U+000000 to U+FFFFFF